CDCgov/data-exchange-processing-status/libs/schema-validation/Readme.md

 ## Classes
 ### SchemaValidationService:
 Core service that uses the above interfaces to perform validation and processing.
+### CloudSchemaLoader
+A loader that retrieves schema files from cloud storage solutions like S3 or Azure Blob Storage.
 ### FileSchemaLoader:
 Loads schema files from the classpath.
 ### JsonSchemaValidator: